Advertising - Creative Stream - Conversion Course - Aungier Street

 If English is not your first language you will need to provide evidence of your English language proficiency as detailed on our website.
 Applicants for this programme should have a minimum IELTS (Academic Version) English Proficiency of 6.5 overall (or equivalent) with nothing less than 6 in each component.

-Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
-Depending on the programme of study applications will be assessed based on your academic grades and may also take into account your work/life experience.
-Applicants may also be required to attend for interview for specific programmes.
-Applicants for the creative stream should complete the following brief:
+Note: Due to the considerable competition for our postgraduate courses satisfying the minimum entry requirement is not a guarantee of a place.
+Depending on the course of study applications will be assessed based on your academic grades and may also take into account your work/life experience.
+Applicants may also be required to attend for interview.

 Application dates